TAMUArch/hackathon2017/README.md

-# hackathon2017
+# 2017 Diversity Hackathon

-Open data for use in the 2017 Diversity Hackathon sponsored by the College of Architecture (arch.tamu.edu/hackathon)
+Open data for use in the 2017 Diversity Hackathon (arch.tamu.edu/hackathon) sponsored by:

+ - College of Architecture Diversity Council
+ - College of Education and Human Development
+ - College of Engineering
+ - Texas Engineering Experiment Station
+ - College of Geosciences, Department of Geography
+ - COA Information Technology Sservices
+ - TAMU Libraries, GIS & Maps

+ More information about the event, and registration info is available here: https://tamu-hackathon.devpost.com/

 ## GIS Day 2016